Part Three: Lenin on the national question

 "We are not in favour of preserving small nations at all costs;" he wrote, "other conditions being equal, we positively favour centralisation and oppose the philistine ideal of federal relationships."
-(LCW, The Socialist Revolution and the Right of Nations to Self-determination, January-February 1916, vol. 22.)
-Lenin did not in every case support the right of small nations to self-determination.
+(LCW, "On the National Pride of the Great Russians", Vol 21) Lenin did not in every case support the right of small nations to self-determination.
 As he carefully explains, other things being equal, we always support larger national units against smaller, and centralisation, on a democratic basis, against decentralisation.
 But all other conditions are not necessarily equal.
 The fact of national oppression of one nation by another obliges the proletariat and its organisations to fight against national oppression and defend the right of nations to self-determination.

 The right of nations to self-determination is a democratic demand and Marxists support it, as we support any other democratic demand.
 But the support for democratic demands in general has never been considered by Marxists as some kind of Categorical Imperative.
 Such demands are always subordinate to the interests of the working class and the struggle for socialism, as Lenin clearly explains: "In practice, the proletariat can retain its political independence only by subordinating its struggle for all democratic demands, not excluding the demand for a republic, to its revolutionary struggle for the overthrow of the bourgeoisie."
 (Ibid.)